 • Display progressive answer building

-Streaming reduces the abandonment even when total execution time remains unchanged.
+Streaming reduces the abandonment by 50% even when total execution time remains unchanged as they stayed engaged.

 Strategy 5: Multi-Stage Reasoning Models